ryandhasgit/Comedy/Drafts/Rodney Second Draft.md

 My wife's a terrible driver.
 She can't keep her eyes on the road.
 I told her to pretend it was any man but me, and she threatened to drive us off a cliff.
 How 'bout that?
 The first promise I thought she might actually keep!

 I got no sex life.
 Even my dog won’t kiss me.
-Half the time he's licking his balls, but I guess mine ain't good enough for him!
+Half the time he's licking his balls, but I guess mine ain't good enough for him.

 I’m not finding much respect these days.
-I asked my neighbor, "You seen my wife?"
+I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was wearing a blindfold the whole time!"
-Anybody?
-Anybody?

 She’s no looker, my wife.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.
+Anybody?
+Anybody?

 But I ain’t no prize neither.
 I went to a bachelor auction and wound up having to pay a girl to date me.
 So ya know, just another Friday night.